Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation: Background

 \textbf{Adapters for NMT.} \citet{swietojanski} and \citet{vilar-2018-learning} initially suggested learning additional weights that rescale the hidden units for domain adaptation.
-Adapter layers \cite{rebuffi,houlsby} are small modules that are typically added to a pretrained Transformer and are fine-tuned on a downstream task, while the pretrained model is frozen. \citet{bapna-firat-2019-simple} add \textit{language-pair} adapters to a pretrained multilingual NMT model (one set for \textit{each} language pair), to recover performance for high-resource language pairs. \citet{cooper-stickland-etal-2021-recipes} start from an unsupervised pretrained model and train \textit{language-agnostic} adapters (one set for \textit{all} language pairs) for multilingual NMT. \citet{philip-etal-2020-monolingual} train \textit{monolingual} adapters for zero-shot translation, while \citet{ustun2021multilingual} propose \textit{denoising adapters}, i.e., adapters trained using monolingual data, for unsupervised multilingual NMT.
+Adapter layers \cite{rebuffi,houlsby} are small modules that are typically added to a pretrained Transformer and are fine-tuned on a downstream task, while the pretrained model is frozen. \citet{bapna-firat-2019-simple} add \textit{language-pair} adapters to a pretrained multilingual NMT model (one set for \textit{each} language pair), to recover performance for high-resource language pairs. \citet{cooper-stickland-etal-2021-recipes} start from an unsupervised pretrained model and train \textit{language-agnostic} adapters (one set for \textit{all} language pairs) for multilingual NMT. \citet{philip-etal-2020-monolingual} train \textit{monolingual} adapters for zero-shot translation, while \citet{ustun2021multilingual} propose \textit{denoising adapters}, i.e., adapters trained using monolingual data, for unsupervised multilingual NMT. \citet{baziotis-hyperadapters} inject language-specific parameters in MNMT using adapters, by generating them from a hyper-network, while \citet{lai-etal-2022-4} adapt a model for both a new domain and a new language pair at the same time by combining domain and language representations using meta-learning with adapters.

 We identify some challenges in previous works \cite{bapna-firat-2019-simple,cooper-stickland-etal-2021-recipes}.
 Scaling language-agnostic adapters to a large number of languages is problematic, as when they are updated with data from multiple languages, negative transfer occurs.
 In contrast, language-pair adapters do not face this problem, but at the same time do not allow any sharing between languages, therefore provide poor translation to low-resource language pairs.
 Language-family adapters arguably strike a balance, providing a trade-off between the two approaches, and our experiments show that they lead to higher translation quality.